hunterjackson/docs/source/coap-source.rst

 ``connect.coap.certs``

-he certificates to load from the trust store.
+The certificates to load from the trust store.

 * Data Type : list
 * Importance: medium